Medicare in Oregon

 By the numbers

-- Oregon beneficiaries enrolled in a Medicare Advantage plan: 330, 468
+- Oregon beneficiaries enrolled in a Medicare Advantage plan or other health plan: 381,492

 Whether you’re newly eligible for Medicare or currently a Medicare beneficiary in Oregon, you may be wondering about how Medicare works and your different coverage options.